Run a GitHub Action in CI

 privileged: true

-uses: google-github-actions/[email protected]
+uses: google-github-actions/upload-cloud-storage@main

 with: